3point14guy/notes/7_ruby_d3/ruby-day3.md

 ### Methods

-As programs get more complex, it makes sense to group your code into methods.
+Loops are great for repeating code, but some times you don't want to repeat the code immediately.
+As programs get more complex, it also makes sense to group your code into methods.
+We define a method like this:

 ```ruby
 def my_first_method